MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamworkDeletedTeamChannelSharedWithTeam.md

 Get a team that has been shared with a specified channel.
 This operation is allowed only for channels with a membershipType value of shared.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgTeamworkDeletedTeamChannelSharedWithTeam](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamworkDeletedTeamChannelSharedWithTeam?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)